Not sure where to start when searching for coworking spaces? We’ve put together a list of the best in Tokyo to help you

-In Tokyo, the coworking scene is on the up as entrepreneurs across the city seek places to collaborate and think big.
+In Tokyo, the coworking spaces scene is on the up as entrepreneurs across the city seek places to collaborate and think big.
 Hive Life gives you a rundown of some of our favourite coworking spaces to keep an eye out for.

 Right next to Roppongi Hills, the Blink Community attracts an international crowd.
 In their five floors of workspaces, you’ll find many English speakers as well as workshops hosted in different languages.
 A stylish space in hues of greys, events here focus on how startups can build their brands.
 Covering a diverse range of evenings from pitch nights helping businesses grow their network to concerts held by classical violinists, you can be assured there’ll be something for you, too.